asylumseekerdefenders.org

 We address the most undisclosed cruel, silent, suicidal oppression in the history of civilisation and the developed world.

-My legs could hardly support the upper weight of my body any longer and the pain in my left thigh due to the hitting in prison with batons had increased, a doctor had advised caution, that baton torture could cause severe injuries including bone fractures, nerve/muscle damage and internal injuries that may result in permanent disability or death.
+My legs could hardly support the upper weight of my body any longer and the pain in my left thigh due to the hitting in prison with batons had increased, a doctor had advised caution, that baton torture could cause severe injuries including bone fractures, nerve/muscle damage and internal injuries which may result in permanent disability or death.
 I could barely speak.
 Time check – a quarter passed 10am and the weather was perfectly warm.

 “I’m looking for a place where I have to declare myself for protection, asylum”, I ask three young men who appeared to be of Arab descent, sited behind a weathered wooden table just immediately after turning right to a building I had been guided to by an English-speaking gentleman.